 - A hacker posted alleged Temu customer data for sale on the BreachForums hacking forum, claiming to have 87 million records and offering small samples as 'proof'. - The company found no matches in its database after crosschecking the data, thus denying a breach.
-The threat actor has since been banned from the forum for making false claims and trying to sell publicly accessible data. - Temu, a rapidly expanding Chinese e-commerce platform, has over 100 million active users in the United States, which accounts for 26.39% of its website traffic.
+The threat actor has since been banned from the forum for making false claims and trying to sell publicly accessible data. - Temu, a rapidly expanding Chinese e-commerce platform, attracts over 500 million monthly visitors worldwide, with an average monthly growth rate of 19.3% in 2024.
 This growing popularity has made Temu a tempting target for criminal activity.